lukassobotik/personal-website/README.md

 </p>

 ### Overview
-This is the source code for my portfolio website where you can find my projects or places to contact me.
+This is my portfolio website where you can find my projects or places to contact me.
 I use it to showcase my projects, job experience, and anything related to my profession.
 I also store other files like my resume there.
-It is built with TypeScript, Next.js, and React.
+It is built with TypeScript, Next.js, and React and is hosted on Vercel.